 About me

-I am a PhD student at University of Warwick in the Department of Computer Science, supervised by Prof. Theodoros Damoulas.
-I am also a member of the Warwick Machine Learning Group.
+I am a PhD student at the University of Warwick in the Department of Computer Science and member of the Warwick Machine Learning Group, supervised by Prof. Theodoros Damoulas.
+I am currently based at the Alan Turing Institute (ATI) in London, having recently been awarded the Placement Award through the ATI’s Enrichment Scheme where I am also co-organising the Physics-Informed Machine Learning seminar series.

-I hold the “Onassis Scholarship for Doctoral Studies” fellowship of the Onassis Foundation and my research is also supported by the UKRI Turing AI Acceleration Fellowship on Machine Learning Foundations of Digital Twins.
+I hold the “Onassis Scholarship for Doctoral Studies” fellowship of the Onassis Foundation and my research is also supported by the UKRI Turing AI Acceleration Fellowship on Machine Learning Foundations of Digital Twins, awarded to Prof. Theodoros Damoulas.

 Prior to my PhD, I completed the MSc in Machine Learning at UCL with Distinction where I was fortunate to work with Prof. Theodoros Damoulas and Prof. Brooks Paige and the 4-year BSc in Mathematics at the National and Kapodistrian University of Athens with First-Class Honours.